-How to increase safety for your entire dive team!
+How to be a safer diver and boost safety for your entire dive team!

-This is the second in a three-part article series about emergency planning.
+This is the second in a three-part article series about emergency planning and being a safer diver.
 The first covered personal dive planning, this second one covers the dive team emergency plan, and the third and final will cover situational awareness.

 Diving rarely happens solo.
 Usually, we dive in pairs or for some training organizations, in teams.
 Often, groups dive together organized in buddy pairs.
-In any case, it is worth treating emergency planning as a team thing, and making the emergency plan part of the team briefing.
+In any case, it is worth treating emergency planning as a team thing and making the emergency plan part of the team briefing.
+Being a safer diver means being on the same page as your diving comrades.

 Have a backup exit point

-Sometimes, the conditions we dive under are hard to read.
+Sometimes, the conditions we dive in are hard to read.
 Other times, conditions change during a dive.

 In any case, we can suddenly find ourselves unable to make it back to the originally planned exit point.